 Thinking beyond borders

 In The Bahamas there are no income, capital gains, wealth, inheritance, succession, and gift or unemployment taxes.
-Extended business travelers are not taxed on their income in The Bahamas, however, they may be required to pay national insurance contributions.
+Extended business travelers are not taxed on their income in The Bahamas, however, they may be required to pay national insurance contributions

 Under the National Insurance Act 1972 and the amendments thereto, employers and employees in The Bahamas are required to pay national insurance contributions.
 Employees and employers are obligated to pay 3.9 percent and 5.9 percent, respectively; of the employees’ earnings up to a maximum annual earnings level of 670 weekly Bahamian dollars (BSD) or BSD2,903 monthly (totaling a maximum annual salary of BSD34,836).
 This maximum level is effective from 1 July 2018 and is subject to a further increase every 2 years thereafter by the estimated increase in average wages.
+An update to the National Insurance rates and ceiling is scheduled for 1 July 2020.
+Details of the changes are currently not available.

 National insurance is deducted from an employee’s salary and the employer is responsible for submitting the total of 9.8 percent contribution to the National Insurance Board by the 15th day of the following month.